Do you know what happens at a Sprint Review Meeting?

 The Team, having prepared for the meeting, presents the stories to the Product Owner.

 One person, often the Scrum Master, presents a summary to the Product Owner of the stories committed at the Sprint Planning meeting and the stories being presented for acceptance.
 The Team seeks to have more stories accepted than originally committed.
-It is important that the Product Owner knows at the beginning whether The Team believe that they have over or under achieved the Sprint commitment.
+It is important that the Product Owner knows at the beginning whether The Team believe that they have over or under achieved the Sprint Goal.

-If a Story is accepted but more work needs to be done, a new Story to cover this work is added to the Product Backlog.
+If a Story is accepted, but more work needs to be done, a new Story to cover this work is added to the Product Backlog.
 Similarly, if a bug is found during the review, it is added to the Product Backlog.

 If a Story is rejected and returned to the Product Backlog but the Sprint itself is accepted, then a careful decision needs to be made.
 If changes have been checked-in to the Sprint's branch then it must be established that these changes have no adverse effect or they must be carefully undone before the branch is merged with the trunk.
 For this reason, it is always safer to accept stories with conditions rather than reject them.